John Walter Smith

-John Walter Smith (February 5, 1845 – April 19, 1925) was an American politician and a member of the Democratic Party in the United States. held several public offices representing the state of Maryland.
-From 1899 to 1900, he was a U.S. congressman for the 1st district of Maryland; from 1900 to 1904, he was the 44th Governor of Maryland; and from 1908 to 1921, he served in the U.S. Senate, first as the junior senator for Maryland, and from November 1912 as the senior senator.
+John Walter Smith (February 5, 1845 – April 19, 1925) was an American politician and a member of the Democratic Party who held several public offices representing the state of Maryland.
+From 1899 to 1900, he was a U.S. congressman for the 1st district of Maryland; from 1900 to 1904, he was the 44th governor of Maryland; and from 1908 to 1921, he served in the U.S. Senate, first as the junior senator for Maryland, and from November 1912 as the senior senator.

 Early life and career

 Smith was born at Snow Hill, Maryland, and attended private schools and Union Academy.
 His mother died when he was five weeks old, and his father died when he was five years old.
 Ephraim King Wilson, Smith's cousin, assumed guardianship of Smith and raised him.
 He engaged in the lumber business in Maryland, Virginia, and North Carolina before becoming president of the First National Bank of Snow Hill and director in many business and financial institutions.

 Beginning his political career, Smith was elected to the Maryland State Senate in 1889, 1893, and 1897, and served as president of the Senate in 1894.
 Following the death of U.S. Senator from Maryland Ephraim K. Wilson in 1891, Smith sought to be elected to replace him, but lost the nomination to fellow Democrat Charles H. Gibson.
 He was elected to the 56th Congress in 1898 from the 1st Congressional district of Maryland, but served for less than a year before being unexpectedly nominated for Governor of Maryland by the Democratic State Convention in 1899.
 Smith was victorious against incumbent governor Lloyd Lowndes, Jr.